-The decision should remind the Party of the necessity of making a real beginning with work among working women, laying special emphasis on the following three points:
+The decision should remind the Party of the

+necessity of making a real beginning with work among working women, laying special emphasis on the following three points:

-- 1. Work amongst working women is the work of the entire Party. - 2.
-The center of gravity must be among working women in the shops. - 3.
-In order to reach working women it is desirable to enter existing non-partisan organizations or to create new ones on the united front basis, with the provision, however, that wherever such organizations are formed, they must not be mere paper organizations, the Workers Party under another name.
+- (1) Work among working women is the work of the entire Party. - (2) The center of gravity must be among working women in the shops. - (3) In order to reach working women it is desirable to enter existing non-partisan organizations or to create new ones on the United Front basis, with the provision, however, that wherever such organizations are formed, they must not be mere paper organizations, the Workers Party under another name.